 - The BERD/CSC statistician(s) will be given at least 8 weeks to work on the submission prior to its due date and will be involved in all aspects of study development, including, but not limited to, study design, determining measures and outcomes, sample size calculations and data analysis.

 - The BERD/CSC statistician must review the final grant application prior to submission to ensure consistency in the design, analysis and sample size consideration sections as well as ensuring that reasonable funds for statistical support are allocated in the event of funding.

-- BERD/CSC statisticians do not charge for assistance with grant preparation if the statistician will be included as an investigator or named statistician and thus funded through the grant
+- BERD/CSC statisticians do not charge for assistance with grant preparation for UCI-affiliated researchers or academic/non-profit external clients if the statistician will be included as an investigator or named statistician and thus funded through the grant.

 - The level of commitment should be discussed and mutually agreed upon between the PI, the statistician and the CSC/BERD director.